 ACTION FOR CAVES

 We invite stakeholders and managers of BRs’ to organize and carry out an ‘Action for Caves’ during the first week in June (June 5: World Environment Day, June 6: the US National Cave and Karst Day…).

 You can organize cave/karst landscape clean ups, restore signs for caves, give information for students, spread knowledge of caves, promote protection and sustainable use of caves, surrounding landscapes and their heritage etc. by engaging as many stakeholders of your BR as you can.
 You can find two suggestions on how to contribute to the global CaveMAB community in the Proud To Share section of our webpage.
-Moreover, there are two Planning Guides to give you additional ideas on activities you can organize on the IYCK webpage in the download section.
+Moreover, there are two Planning Guides to give you additional ideas on activities you can organize on the IYCK webpage in the download section and additional resources and information in the Get involved section of the 50th MAB Anniversary website.
 Let us all express our love to our caves, surrounding landscapes, and their intertwined biological and cultural diversity with feasible inspiring actions.
 Let us celebrate them.
 Let us show that we care about them.

-Make sure to promote and document your event as well as share the results locally and globally with the IYCK organizing committee and us.
-The latter invites us to post our events and reports to the IYCK webpage.
+Make sure to promote and document your event as well as share the results locally and globally with the IYCK organizing committee, 50th MAB Anniversary coordinators and us.
+The latter invites us to post our events and reports to the IYCK webpage and send them to the 50th MAB Anniversary coordinators.
 Your received reports (article or video format) will be published on our webpage’s News section too.

 Everyone should check for local closures and follow all local COVID safety guidelines.
 Make sure to explore safely above and below ground.
 We remind you that there are ways to explore, understand, and protect BRs without going anywhere!

 For more information, feel free to contact one of the network coordinators listed below.

 Clayton Lino, Mata Atlantica Biosphere Reserve, Brazil, email@example.com